bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 > * The [Tax Provider API](/api-docs/providers/tax), which connects tax calculation and filing services to stores.
 > Depending on your use case, you might choose to interact with a third-party provider app using a store API account.

 ## Dynamic tokens: the Authorization header

 Consult the REST token generation endpoint that corresponds to your use case to determine the required OAuth scope before you create an OAuth API account to request dynamic tokens.

-First, request a short term token by hitting a REST endpoint that uses an X-Auth-Token header using an API account with OAuth scopes that allow the actions you want the Auth header request to do.
+First, request a dynamic token by hitting a REST endpoint that uses the X-Auth-Token header, using an API account with OAuth scopes that allow the actions you want the Auth header request to do.
+Some Authorization header endpoints provide alternate methods of obtaining tokens.

 ```http title="Example request for a limited-use Authentication header token"
 METHOD https://api.bigcommerce.com/stores/{{STORE_HASH}}/v3/some-token-generating-endpoint